 - If you're using a hard disk recorder or memory card-make a copy of your song data, called a "backup," on a CD.
 This is especially easy on a Roland or BOSS studio workstation with a built-in CD burner.
 Once you've made a backup, check to see if you have enough disk or card space for the new song.
 If not, you can now erase your hard disk or card to make room.
 You can "restore" the backup to your hard drive or card at any time and everything will be right where you left it.
-A data backup retains all of the song's materials-even the stuff you need if you want to undo something-and all of its settings. - If you're recording on digital tape-insert and format a new tape if you're out of recording space.
+A data backup retains all of the song's materials-even the stuff you need if you want to undo something-and all of its settings. - If you're recording directly to CD on a Roland CDX-1-pop in a new CD. - If you're recording on digital tape-insert and format a new tape if you're out of recording space.